 - The parent's brand and reputation; - Many agreements with manufacturers and retailers across Europe that supply sustained business volumes.
-These deals have increased significantly during the past decade and some of them are cross-European, which increases their long-term sustainability; and - Its relatively large customer deposit base of €39 billion (as of year-end 2021), mostly in Germany but increasingly in other geographies, including Scandinavia and France.
+These deals have increased significantly during the past decade and some of them are cross-European, which increases their long-term sustainability; and - Its relatively large customer deposit base of €40 billion (as of mid-2022), mostly in Germany but increasingly in other geographies, including Scandinavia and France.

-With total assets of €131 billion at end-2021, SCF is one of Europe's largest consumer finance institutions, and its business profile benefits from its geographic diversification.
-This reach has increased in recent years through both organic growth and SCF's active acquisition strategy, including the latest deals with Sixt Leasing and Hyundai-Kia in Germany, Forso in the Nordics, and Syngelidis in Greece.
+With total assets of €127 billion at end-June 2022, SCF is one of Europe's largest consumer finance institutions, and its business profile benefits from its geographic diversification.
+This reach has increased in recent years through both organic growth and SCF's active acquisition strategy.
 SCF's management team has successfully integrated newly acquired businesses and generated profit, which has tripled in the past decade.
 Its spread over several European countries has been a competitive advantage supporting its business and financial performance, despite times of stress, such as 2010-2014 in Italy and Spain.

-Specifically, SCF is active in the car financing segment--new and used vehicles, and stock financing dealers--which represented 71% of the loan book as of end-2021.
+Specifically, SCF is active in the car financing segment--new and used vehicles, and stock financing dealers--which represented 78% of the loan book as of end-June 2022.
 This sector had already been facing several challenges over the past few years.
-Given intensified global supply disruptions amid the Russia-Ukraine conflict, we now expect global light vehicle sales to fall by up to 2% this year versus 2021, including a more pronounced 4% drop in Europe.
-Positively, we anticipate that electric vehicle sales will continue to accelerate this year to reach 15%-20% of the global fleet by 2025, and over 30% of the fleet in the case of Europe (see Global Auto Sales Forecasts: Russia-Ukraine Conflict Imperils Recovery, published on March 22, 2022).
+Given intensified global supply disruptions amid the Russia-Ukraine conflict, we anticipate that European light vehicle sales could have fallen by 9%-11% in 2022 year-on-year, and will only recover by 3%-5% in 2023 and 4%-6% in 2024.
+Positively, we anticipate that electric vehicle sales will continue to accelerate and reach over 30% of the fleet in Europe by 2025 (see "Auto Sales Recovery Stalls Amid Weaker Economic Outlook," published on Oct.
+14, 2022).

 In parallel, SCF announced in April 2022 that it had reshaped its agreement with Stellantis (BBB/Stable/A-2) to finance the vehicles of all the automaker's brands in seven European countries: Belgium, France, Italy, the Netherlands, Poland, Portugal, and Spain--such countries account for somewhat more than 40% of all new vehicle registrations in Europe.
 Meanwhile, BNP Paribas Personal Finance will finance Stellantis' vehicles in Germany, Austria, and the U.K., while Stellantis' other European financing partner, Credit Agricole, will partner with the car maker for operational car leasing in 10 European countries.
 From a business perspective, SCF expects to benefit from strong volumes and earnings generation over the next couple of years.
 It aims to reach €40 billion loans from the Stellantis' brands by 2026 (an increase of 33%).
-However, SCF will lose its ability to finance Stellantis' cars in two of Europe's strongest countries--Germany and the U.K. The transaction will close in the first half of 2023, once the required authorizations have been obtained.
+Even if SCF will lose its ability to finance Stellantis' cars in two of Europe's strongest countries--Germany and the U.K--we believe its business prospects will improve under the revised captive agreement, as it will remain its exclusive partner in some of its main markets.
+The transaction is expected to close in the first half of 2023, once the required authorizations have been obtained.

 Direct consumer lending, which we think has higher credit risk and greater earnings volatility, represents about 13% of SCF's loan book.
-This is partly offset by SCF's wide geographic diversification across 16 European countries, leading market positions in most of these countries, and the positive track record of acquisition-led expansion.
+This potential risk is partly offset by SCF's wide geographic diversification across 16 European countries, leading market positions in most of these countries, and the positive track record of acquisition-led expansion.